-Proposers can only submit proposals for one group.
-Proposers can propose more than one development concept (scenario) for the selected Project Site/ Group, though these alternative development concepts must be based on the use of the RAD program (including RAD/ Section 18 Blends) but shall not include standalone Section 18 Demolition and Disposition strategies.
-Proposers that submit Proposals selecting more than one Project Site/Group may be found non-responsive.
-The Proposer's group selection must be clearly indicated on the Proposer Information Section and Form 1 - Revenue and Income Streams Proposal.
+Proposers can only submit proposals for one Group.
+Proposers can propose more than one development concept (scenario) for the selected Group.
+Proposers that submit Proposals selecting more than one Group may be found non-responsive.
+The Proposer's Group selection must be clearly indicated on the Proposer Information Section and Form 1 - Revenue and Income Streams Proposal.
+Proposals will be evaluated by a Competitive Selection Committee which will evaluate and rank proposals by Group.

-Subject to approval by the Miami-Dade Board of County Commissioners and U.S. Department of Housing and Urban Development (HUD), the County anticipates entering into up to three (3) developer agreements, one (1) per group, that contemplate the execution of additional HUD and/or County required documents which comply with all applicable federal, state and local requirements.
-For each group, these documents include, but are not limited to: (i) a short-term ground lease agreement of up to eleven (11) months to provide the Selected Proposer with site control of the awarded Project Site in order to apply for funding; (ii) a master development agreement for the redevelopment of the awarded Project Site; (iii) a long-term ground-lease for a period of up to 75 years with the Selected Proposer, subject to the Selected Proposer successfully obtaining the required financing to make the Project financially viable (if longer term is needed to comply with competitive funding underwriting requirements, the County is open to discussing this); and the Selected Proposer and/or the County obtaining all required HUD approvals including development proposal.
-The terms of any agreement required by this Work Order Proposal Request (WOPR) No. 01295-03 will be negotiated with the Selected Proposer for each group, at the County's sole discretion, and may differ from the terms the Selected Proposer outlines in its proposal.
+Subject to approval by the Miami-Dade Board of County Commissioners ("Board") and U.S. Department of Housing and Urban Development (HUD), the County anticipates negotiating a lease option agreement with the Proposer or Owner or Development Team.
+Additionally, the Proposer or Owner or Development Team will be required to execute additional HUD and/or County required documents which comply with all applicable federal, state, and local requirements.
+These documents include but are not limited to: (i) a master development agreement for the redevelopment of the awarded Project Sites (iii) a ground-lease for a period of 75-99 years with the Selected Proposer subject to the final approval of such lease agreement by the Board and HUD.
+The terms of any agreement required by this Request for Proposals (RFP) No. 2023-01-GPWG will be negotiated with the Selected Proposer, at the County's sole discretion, and may differ from the terms the Selected Proposer outlines in its proposal.